petrosDemetrakopoulos/SmartViews/README.md

 <div ALIGN="center"> <img src="schematics/cars_query_embeddings.png" width="900" align="center"> </div>

 Smart-Views use [gensim library](https://radimrehurek.com/gensim/) for the Word2Vec model implementation and training.
+You can see [word2vec_train.py](word2vec_train.py) script for more information about the models and its parameters.

 # The Code
 The back-end code is separated in 4 main categories.